mpv-player/mpv/DOCS/man/options.rst

         ``mpv bd:// --bluray-device=/path/to/bd/``

+``--bluray-min-title-length=<seconds>``
+    Ignore Blu-ray titles (playlists) shorter than this when building the title list (default: 0, list every title).
+Discs commonly carry a large number of very short playlists used only by the disc menus, and those show up as editions.
+Setting this to something like 180 hides them.

+    If no title is long enough, the whole list is used instead, so that a disc is never left unplayable by this.

+    Note that the title list is what ``bd://<N>`` and ``--edition`` index into, so changing this renumbers them. ``bd://mpls/<NNNNN>`` is unaffected.
+    The language preferences are also picked from the titles that survive the filter.

 ``--bluray-key-file=<path>``
     Path to a ``KEYDB.cfg`` unit key database, passed to libbluray for AACS decryption (default: unset, let libaacs use its own configured location).